cocos/cocos-docs/en/render/camera.md

   Determines the width of the camera's view angle.
 It takes effect when both **alignWithScreen** and **ortho** are set to **false**.

-Some camera properties can be set via the scene camera configuration panel in the **Scene**, please refer to the [Scene Camera Configuration](../content-workflow/camera-config.md) for details.
+If you need to adjust the camera properties used in the **Scene**, please refer to the [Scene Camera Configuration](../content-workflow/camera-config.md) for details.

 ## Camera methods